 There are only two response time overdrive options: on and off.
 For minimal ghosting, you should put the Overdrive option to ‘On.’
 However, this can introduce pixel overshoot (inverse ghosting) at lower frame rates.
 So, when playing more demanding games where your FPS rate sits around 60FPS, you should set the overdrive option to ‘Off.’

-Of course, then you won’t have as fast response time speed, so you’ll have to see what works best for you; it will vary between different games.
+Of course, then you won’t have a fast response time speed, so you’ll have to see what works best for you; it will vary between different games.
 In eSports games, you should be able to maintain a high frame rate – in which case this won’t be a problem, just make sure Overdrive is enabled.

 Thanks to the AMD FreeSync technology, you can synchronize the monitor’s refresh rate with your GPU’s frame rate, which results in a variable refresh rate (VRR) that eliminates all screen tearing and stuttering without introducing input lag.

 The Sceptre E255B-1658A FreeSync range is 60-165Hz, meaning that LFC (Low Framerate Compensation) is supported.
 So, you won’t get any tearing or stuttering as long as your FPS rate is within the VRR range.

-If your frame rate drops below 60FPS, LFC will kick in and double the frame rate (at 59FPS, the refresh rate changes to 118Hz – for example) in order to make the tearing/stuttering less apparent.
+If your frame rate drops below 60FPS, LFC will kick in and double the frame rate (at 59FPS, the refresh rate changes to 118Hz – for example) to make the tearing/stuttering less apparent.

 FreeSync works with compatible NVIDIA cards (GTX 10-series or newer) as well without any issues.